Pest control guide for woodworm

 Woodworm

-Woodworm isn’t a variety of insect but rather its a term used for various beetles which favour different types of wood for their feeding and lifecycles.
-The most forms of beetle which infest wood in Ireland are the longhorn, furniture or powder post beetle.
+Woodworm isn’t a variety of insect but rather it’s a term used for various beetles which favour different types of wood for their feeding and life cycles.
+The most common forms of beetle which infest wood in Ireland are the longhorn, furniture or powder post beetle.

 Their burrowing behaviour means most of their damage lays beneath the surface, so woodworm can be hard to initially detect and requires an expert eye.
 We provide a 10yr guarantee with all treatments.